CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 #### Issues and Logging

-If you are facing issues with the AIP Console Jenkins Plugin, you can provide more details to CAST Support or in a Github Ticket by adding a Logger to the Console plugin.
+If you are facing issues with the AIP Console Jenkins Plugin, you can provide more details to CAST Support or in a GitHub Ticket by adding a Logger to the Console plugin.

 To do this, go to **Manage Jenkins** page and then **System Log**